Ahnfelt/Templ/readme.markdown

 In the translation file, the strings can only contain simple variables, optionally surrounded by a single pair of curly braces `{}` for disambiguation.
-The matching between the variables in the template and the variables in the primary language are positional, whereas the matching between the variables in primary and secondary languages are named.
+The matching between the variables in the template and the variables in the primary language are positional, whereas the matching between the variables in primary and secondary languages are named, so that it is possible to swap their order if the language requires it.

 Calling templates from Java
 ---------------------------